sagemath/trac_to_gh/Issue 4424.md

 # Issue 4424: magma -- make sure .m files have their precompiled versions shiped with Sage

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4424

 Original creator: was